-- (i) FOR the nominees named in the proxy to our Board of Directors. - FOR the approval of the compensation of our named executive officers. (ii) - FOR the proposal to approve an amendment to our 2010 Equity Participation Plan (the "Plan") to increase the number of shares of common stock authorized (iii) to be issued pursuant to the Plan from 2,250,000 to 4,250,000. - (iv) FOR the ratification of the selection of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016. - (v) FOR the proposal to adjourn the meeting to permit further solicitation of proxies, if necessary or appropriate, if sufficient votes are not represented at the meeting to approve any of the foregoing proposals.
+- (i) FOR the nominees named in the proxy to our Board of Directors. - (ii) FOR the proposal to amend our Certificate of Incorporation to increase the number of authorized shares of common stock from 30,000,000 to 75,000,000. - (iii) FOR the proposal to amend out Certificate of Incorporation to increase the number of authorized shares of preferred stock from 5,000,000 to 20,000,000. - (iv) FOR the proposal to approve an amendment to our 2010 Equity Participation Plan (the "Plan") to increase the number of shares of common stock authorized to be issued pursuant to the Plan from 4,250,000 to 10,000,000. - (v) FOR the ratification of the selection of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018. - (vi) FOR the proposal to adjourn the meeting to permit further solicitation of proxies, if necessary or appropriate, if sufficient votes are not represented at the meeting to approve any of the foregoing proposals.

 If you are a beneficial owner of shares held in street name and you do not provide specific voting instructions to the organization that holds your shares, the organization will be prohibited under the current rules of the New York Stock Exchange from voting your shares on "non-routine" matters.
 This is commonly referred to as a "broker non-vote".
 The ratification of the selection of our independent registered public accounting firm is a routine matter.
-Each remaining proposal is considered a "nonroutine" matter and therefore may not be voted on by your bank or broker absent specific instructions from you.
+Each remaining proposal is considered a "non-routine" matter and therefore may not be voted on by your bank or broker absent specific instructions from you.
 Please instruct your bank or broker so your vote can be counted.

 Our Board does not know of any other matters that may be brought before the meeting nor does it foresee or have reason to believe that the proxy holder will have to vote for a substitute or alternate nominee to the Board.
 In the event that any other matter should come before the meeting or either nominee is not available for election, the person named in the enclosed proxy will have discretionary authority to vote all proxies not marked to the contrary with respect to such matters in accordance with his best judgment.

-The total number of shares of common stock outstanding and entitled to vote as of the close of business on August 26, 2016 was 4,150,294.
+The total number of shares of common stock outstanding and entitled to vote as of the close of business on June 28, 2018 was .
 The shares of common stock are the only class of securities entitled to vote on matters presented to our stockholders, each share being entitled to one vote.
-The holders of one-third of the shares of common stock outstanding as of the close of business on August 26, 2016, or 1,383,432 shares of common stock, must be present at the meeting in person or by proxy in order to constitute a quorum for the transaction of business.
+The holders of one-third of the shares of common stock outstanding as of the close of business on June 28, 2018, or shares of common stock, must be present at the meeting in person or by proxy in order to constitute a quorum for the transaction of business.